Skip to content

 alight_mgu Where the rider alights this leg.

-Plus any per-leg metadata columns you reference in the YAML's leg_metadata (the commute configs use t_board_min, t_alight_min — minutes from start of day):
+Plus any per-leg metadata columns you reference in the YAML's leg_metadata (the commute configs use t_board_min and t_alight_min, both minutes from start of day):

 origin_mgu,dest_mgu,mode_class,leg_idx,line_id,board_mgu,alight_mgu,t_board_min,t_alight_min

 A journey with two rows like the above (leg_idx 0 and 1) is a two-leg trip with one interchange.
-The keying is only (origin_mgu, dest_mgu, mode_class) — so every person travelling that O→D by that mode rides the identical leg sequence (no per-person variation).
-Origin/destination are at MGU granularity, even though people live and work at finer (SGU) units — the distributor rolls each up to its MGU ancestor before the lookup (see origin_source/destination_source below).
+The keying is only (origin_mgu, dest_mgu, mode_class), so every person travelling that O→D by that mode rides an identical leg sequence with no per-person variation.
+Origin and destination sit at MGU granularity even though people live and work at finer SGU units, because the distributor rolls each up to its MGU ancestor before the lookup (see origin_source/destination_source below).

 How to build route_legs.csv (the algorithm)